capile/studio/README.md

 - Composer
 - Git

+or just docker

-If you already have them, just type:
+If you are installing locally and already have the requisites, go for:
 ```
 git clone https://github.com/capile/studio.git studio
 cd studio && composer install